uhh-lt/NLP_ThumbnailAnnotator/docs/DEV.md

 This module holds the business logic as well as the domain model.
 The module is further devided into multiple packages:

 #### Domain Package
 This package holds the domain model.
-All of the POJO classes in this package inherit from the class `DomainObject`, to indicate that they are part of the domain model.
-The main components of the model are the `CaptionToken`, the `Thumbnail`, the `ExtractorResult` and the `CrawlerResult`.
+All of the POJO classes in this package inherit from the `DomainObject` class, to indicate that they are part of the domain model.
+The main components of the domain model are the `CaptionToken`, the `Thumbnail`, the `ExtractorResult` and the `CrawlerResult`.

 - A `CaptionToken` describes the constituents of an input text, for which `Thumbnail`s are searched / crawled.
 Those constituents are Nouns with or without modifiers/adjectives (e.g. 'bird' or 'distant hight mountains') and Named Entities such as Persons, Organizations and Locations (e.g. 'Siddartha', 'New York' or 'Microsoft').
 A UML diagram of a `CaptionToken` can be seen below.
 The members of the `CaptionToken` get described by their names.

 	![](./architecture/CaptionToken.png)

-- A `Thumbnail` represents a visual description of a `CaptionToken` in form of a URL pointing to the image and a priority that indicates how good the `Thumbnail` describes the `CaptionToken`.
+- A `Thumbnail` represents a visual description of a `CaptionToken` in form of a URL, that's pointing to the image, as well as a a priority that indicates how good the `Thumbnail` describes the `CaptionToken`.
 The priority of a `Thumbnail` is initialized with '1' and can be incremented or decremented by Users through the API later on.

 	![](./architecture/Thumbnail.png)